 10. Experiment with techniques

 Have fun using wide-angle lenses, getting down low to the ground, taking tight crops of larger subjects, panning, blurring or zoom bursts.
-All techniques to show a variety and creativity from your travels plus they’ll help to keep things fresh for you.
+All techniques that will show variety and creativity from your travels, plus they’ll help to keep things fresh for you.
 Decide before you leave if you want to try photos of light trails and night photography because you’ll need to pack a tripod for this.
 I always travel with one because there are light carbon-fibre ones out there that can easily fit into your suitcase.